Have you thought about the many health benefits of barley?

 When you think of barley, an array of beautiful artisan bread and soups probably spring to mind.
 Perhaps you think of a malty beer.
 But barley is so much more than these excellent products.

 It’s a grain that can keep your body working wonderfully, and it can even help you lose weight!
-Here are a few barley health benefits that we’ve listed for you.
+Here are a few of the health benefits of barley that we’ve listed for you.

 Barley contains a lot of fiber.
 One cup of barley contains an average of 32 grams of fiber.
 This satisfies the American Heart Association‘s recommended daily dose!